Download the Lobero App Get the App

 Presented By

-One-time screening of the legendary movie preceded by an authoritative panel including Tom Skerritt, lead in the film, and viewpoints representing the arts, conservation, fly-fishing, and indigenous perspectives.
+An authoritative panel including Tom Skerritt, lead in the film, and viewpoints representing the arts, conservation, fly-fishing, and indigenous perspectives, followed by a one-time screening.

 Panelists scheduled to appear include: